TAPPI STANDARDS & IDEAL CRITERIA FOR HUMIDITY TESTING CONDITIONS

 - These added to the indicated control cycle (±2%) will net a total uncertainty, at any location a test is being performed, of +4% to +9%

-To obtain the true required conditions, a chamber or room must be designed with all three aspects of condition deviation in mind.
+To obtain the required conditions necessary for TAPPI standards in humidity and temperature testing, a chamber or room must be designed with all three aspects of condition deviation in mind.

 Single Point Constancy (control)